Frequently Asked Questions

 How do I participate?

-The Cleanup Challenge is a team event, so the first step is to gather a team – anywhere from 3 people up to several hundred – an choose a date and location for your cleanup.
-Then visit our Register page and follow the directions to register your group!
-If you would like to do a cleanup activity outside the official Cleanup Challenge period (Jan 1 – Dec 1), contact info@HKcleanup.org.
-We are happy to provide support, and can also help organise a fully managed cleanup event for your group any time of year for an additional fee.
+The Cleanup Challenge is a team event, so the first step is to gather a team – anywhere from 3 people up to several hundred – an choose a date and location for your cleanup, then contact info@HKcleanup.org.
+We are happy to provide support, and can also help organise a fully managed cleanup event for your group any time of year for a fee.

-Do I need to sign up ahead of time?
+Do I need to sign up ahead of time for a free #teamseas community event?

 What is the best time of year for a cleanup?